 If you have any old containers, like candle holders or teacups, try filling them with these cute fake air plants.
 They make an easy gift for an office or bathroom where the lack of natural daylight might harm a real plant.

-If you make one of these, be sure to add a link in the comments or tag me on Instagram.
+If you make one of these, be sure to tag me on Instagram.
 I’d love to see what you do!